 Applicants need a bachelor's degree in a related field like psychology or social work and a master's degree in a related field for most programs.
 Prior education in art and psychology, as well as prior experience in counseling is beneficial.
 The length of the certificate programs vary by school.

-Art Therapy Certification and Certificate Programs
+Art Therapy Certificate Programs

 Courses in art therapy certificate programs provide students with an understanding of the tools and methods used in this form of therapy.
 Certificate programs also train students to employ art therapy in a variety of different types of clinical settings.
 The following list outlines some of the common course topics offered in a program:

 - Counseling in art therapy